top of page

 Integrated Psychological Assessment

 In select cases, the therapy process may be enhanced with brief, targeted assessments designed to support insight, not diagnosis.
 These assessments are tailored to the individual’s goals and used collaboratively to inform the therapeutic work.
+Therapy services in Burlington are available through individual and group practices, community centers, and online platforms.

 Examples include: